 |US BCA Home Page||Frequently Asked Questions||Current Ratings List||Membership Information||Tournaments||Rules of Chess||Adaptive Chess Sets||Accessible Chess Programs||Library||Donate to the US BCA||Other Chess Links|

 If you are a beginner and want to learn how to play chess, then I would highly recommend starting out taking the two free chess courses offered by The Hadley School for the Blind.
 The first course, Chess for Beginners, starts you out on ground level teaching you about the chess board, chess pieces, and how each piece moves.
 Then the second course, Chess: Principals and Strategies, shows you some strategies and tactics that you can apply to the basics you already have learned to help improve your game of chess.

-Once you have completed the two courses, and are a member of the United States Braille Chess Association (US BCA), then we will be here to help you in anyway we can.
+Once you have completed the two courses, you ar automatically offered a free membership to the United States Braille Chess Association (US BCA).
+Once that membership is accepted, then we will be here to help you in anyway we can.
 In the United States Braille Chess Association (US BCA), you will find other members brand new to the game just as yourself, as well as members who have been playing for years who are more than willing to share their experience with you to help keep improving your game.